Custom Processing Services Blog

 Media Milling, Dry and Wet

-Ball milling, or media milling, uses collision and shear forces to grind down material, whether wet or dry.
-A ball mill can operate at either high- or low-energy outputs, and material characteristics can span a wide range.
-Adjustable variables include ball types and sizes, speeds, material mass in slurry, and more.
+Ball milling, also known as media milling, utilizes collision and shear forces to grind materials, whether wet or dry.
+A ball mill can operate at various energy levels, accommodating a wide range of material characteristics.
+Adjustable parameters include:

-While media milling can be applied to soft materials without a liquid slurry, wet grinding in a liquid slurry can achieve particle sizes down to the nanometer range with excellent control over size distribution.
-These micro- and nano-particle sizes are critical for transdermal, respiratory, and parenteral formulations in pharmaceuticals.
+When media milling is used for soft materials without a liquid slurry, it's effective, but wet grinding in a liquid slurry takes it a step further by achieving particle sizes as small as the nanometer range.
+This process offers excellent control over size distribution, making it ideal for the micro- and nano-particle sizes critical in pharmaceutical applications like transdermal, respiratory, and parenteral formulations.

 It’s important to get familiar with the range of milling methods available.
-Selecting the right approach, adjusting the variables, running the trials, and scaling up production require a reliable team of experts to guide you through the process.
+Choosing the right approach, fine-tuning variables, conducting trials, and scaling up production all depend on having a dependable team of experts to guide you through every step of the process.

 You can further familiarize yourself with Milling Methods by downloading our Wet Grinding vs Dry Grinding Comparison Guide.
-Just click the link below to get your copy.
-And if you read through it and have unanswered questions, reach out.
-We’ll be glad to help.
+Click the link below to get your copy.
+If you have any questions after reading it, don’t hesitate to reach out—we’re here to help!

 Posted in:Grinding/Milling